-Once completed, the theatre will be one of the best and most advanced in the country, ensuring that theatre goers will be able to see some of the best shows on offer and enjoy a significantly enhanced experience.
-New café bars, a restaurant a will also be added to accommodate extra visitors.
+The work means the theatre is now one of the most advanced in the country, ensuring that theatre goers will be able to see some of the best shows on offer and enjoy a significantly enhanced experience.
+[MB1]